nebius/nebius-architect-solution-library/kubernetes/terraform/kubernetes-filestore/README.md

 - Create zonal Kubernetes cluster with CPU and GPU nodes
 - Install neccessary [Nvidia tools](https://github.com/NVIDIA/gpu-operator) to run GPU workloads
-- Create a [FileStorage](https://nebius.ai/docs/compute/concepts/filesystem) virtual filessytem and attach it to all the nodes
+- Create a [FileStorage](https://nebius.ai/docs/compute/concepts/filesystem) virtual file syсtem and attach it to all the nodes
 - [Example workload](./test-deployment.yaml) with shared storage is included on the example